logo

 -Rebecca Lewis, MBA, MPA, Vice President of the Paralegal Association of Central Ohio and Paralegal Supervisor at the Office of the Chief Legal and Governance Office, Nationwide

 “Your package must be top-notch to be noticed.
-The resume must be current and organized so potential employers can easily get a flavor about you, your education, and your experience.”
+The resume must be current and organized so potential employers can easily get a sense about you, your education, and your experience.”

 -Mindi Schaefer, MS, RP, OSBA, AACP, President of the Paralegal Association of Central Ohio and Lead Paralegal at Poling Law